 It’s a very picturesque spot as you get to see all the mountain peaks you usually see on a Legacy Trail bike ride.
 Truly breathtaking.
 One the other hand, the noise from the highway is quite disturbing, at least for me.

-It’s literally ice skating around an ice castle in the valley surrounded by mountain peaks and Victoria Glacier in the far end.
+You can skate an ice castle in the valley surrounded by mountain peaks and Victoria Glacier in the far end.
+How amazing does that sound?

 For current ice rink conditions in Lake Louise, check out their webcam.